ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Claims Set.
 If any part of the processing indicates that the Reference Value does not match then the remaining steps in this section are skipped for that group.

-A Reference Value consists of an `environment-map` plus a `measurement-map`.
+A Reference Value consists of an `environment-map` plus one or more `measurement-map`.
 In the `reference-triple-record` these are encoded together.
 In other triples multiple Reference Values are represented more compactly by letting one `environment-map` apply to multiple `measurement-map`s.